FLORIDA RESIDENCY REQUIREMENTS

 Still Have Questions?

-We’re here to answer any of your questions, help you through the admissions process or find the programs that best fits your education goals.
-We use QLess so you can meet with us virtually, in-person or by text.
+We’re here to help and answer any of your residency questions.
+We use QLess so you can meet with us virtually or in person.